 (Mike Shannon, Gardening apprentice at the Rookery in 1965)

 Following on from the research stage, the group worked alongside garden designer, Alison Alexander, to create new planting schemes for the White Garden and other areas of the Rookery that have been neglected.
 Alison trained the group on the key considerations of garden design, invited plant suggestions based on different criteria, and finally drew all of the group’s ideas in to a planting scheme for The White Garden.

-As a result of this process and the training received, some of the volunteers have been inspired to create new planting schemes for areas of the Old English Garden, a number of which will be planted in 2015.
+As a result of this process and the training received, some of the volunteers have been inspired to create new planting schemes for areas of the Old English Garden, a number of which were planted in 2015/16.